semillastan/semillastan.github.io/resume.md

 #### Applications Developer
 ##### January 2013 to present

-- I worked on [Tao of Shop](http://www.taoofshop.com/taoofshop/) which is an e-commerce platform built with PHP.
+- Worked on [Tao of Shop](http://www.taoofshop.com/taoofshop/) which is an e-commerce platform built with PHP.
 Most of my tasks include developing consumer/client websites based on the TOS platform.
 Some of the consumer sites we created includes the ff: [WineStudio](http://winestudio.com.sg), [Rochester Market](http://www.rochestermarket.sg) and [La Putri](http://www.laputri.com).
 I also worked on the Insights module of the dashboard which uses Highcharts for visualizing data sets.
-- We are working on the 2nd version of Tao of Shop.
+- Working on the 2nd version of Tao of Shop.
 Laravel, AngularJS and LESS are the major development tools we decided to use for developing this platform.

 ### JXM Technology Solutions Inc.
 #### Software Consultant